speckcommerce/speck/README.md

 ------------

-The dependencies for SpeckCommerce are wired in with Git submodules so you should not have to worr about them.
+The dependencies for SpeckCommerce are wired in with Git submodules so you should not have to worry about them.
 However, here is a list of the modules currently in use:

 * PHP 5.3.3+